How to Enroll in Courses

 You can use the Look-up or Select Classes to search for course options.
 This will open up the Dynamic Course Schedule search options so that you can search for a course and immediately enroll in the courses you find, but this option will not always work if you’ve been given special approval to enroll.

-I recommend that you search for courses using the LIS Online Courses website or the Dynamic Schedule and jot down the 5-digit Course Reference Number (CRN) before you log-in to Enterprise.
+Use the Dynamic Schedule and jot down the 5-digit Course Reference Number (CRN) before you log-in to Enterprise.
 Once you have CRNs, click on Add/Drop Classes.

 Please read through the Registration Agreement.
 Realize that you do not have a financial obligation for your enrollment until the first day of the semester.
 You can read the Drop/Withdrawal Policy for a more detailed understanding of enrollment and financial obligation.